Plastic Pollution Bill

 Overview

-This bill aims to drastically reduce plastic pollution in the UK by setting ambitious targets for the elimination of non-essential plastics and the phasing out of non-recyclable plastics by 2042.
-It establishes an advisory committee to guide the government's strategy and mandates regular monitoring and reporting on progress.
+This bill aims to significantly reduce plastic pollution in the UK by setting targets for eliminating non-essential plastics by 2025 and all non-recyclable plastics by 2042.
+It establishes an advisory committee to guide the government's strategy and mandates regular reporting on progress.

 Description